Mujhtech/Mujhtech/README.md

-Hi.
-I’m Mujeeb Mujhtech Muhideen.
+<h1 align="center">Hi 👋, I'm Tolulope Fakunle.</h1>

 I am a Software Developer from Nigeria.
 Passionate Backend Developer with 3+ years experience developing web application and API using Php (Laravel/Codeigniter), Mobile App (Flutter) and WordPress.
 Looking to join your development team where my skills will be utilized in the design of scalable, data-driven, modular products that can be adapted to meet changing business requirements.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mujhtech&label=Profile%20views&color=0e75b6&style=flat" alt="mujhtech" /> </p>